Are Ultra-Processed Foods Destroying American Health? What the Latest Research Shows

 What Actually Counts as "Ultra-Processed"?

-The most widely accepted classification system is NOVA, developed by researchers at São Paulo University and now used by the WHO, the Pan American Health Organization, and public health agencies worldwide.
-NOVA divides foods into four groups:
+For those asking what is the difference between processed and ultra-processed foods, the most widely accepted classification system is NOVA, developed by researchers at São Paulo University and now used by the WHO, the Pan American Health Organization, and public health agencies worldwide.
+To understand how to identify ultra-processed foods, NOVA divides foods into four main groups:

 | NOVA Group | Definition | Examples |